Kndlch/Kndlch/README.md

-Aspiring Hardware Developer | Building the Future, Brick by Brick Hello,
+Aspiring Developer | Building the Future, Brick by Brick Hello,

 My name is Ekenedilichukwu (Kene) Chukwuma.
 I'm a Rising Junior at Cornell University with a strong interest in developing innovative hardware solutions that enhance daily life.
 I'm particularly fascinated by the possibilities of automation, IoT, and embedded systems.